amartincolby/Rust-Quick-Guide/README.md

     There are two kinds of unused variable.
 A suspicious unused variable is one that has been bound with `let`.
 An innocuous variable is one that has not.*/

+    // To see the unused variable warnings below, comment out
-    let block_scope = {
+    // #[allow(unused_variables)] near the top of this file. let block_scope = {
         let variable = 42;           // This triggers a warning.
         let _casual_variable = 2001; // This does not trigger a warning.